tterb/tterb.github.io/_posts/2017-06-20-windows-app-store.md

 tags:
   - Windows 10
   - Microsoft
-  - tech
+  - Tech
-  - tools
+  - Tools
-  - discussion
+  - Discussion
 ---

 Since Microsoft&rsquo;s announcement of their new Chrome OS alternative, <a href="https://www.microsoft.com/en-us/windows/windows-10-s" target="_blank" rel="noopener">**Windows 10 S**</a>, which in short, is a version of Windows 10 that boasts improved security and performance while *exclusively* supporting applications from the <a href="https://www.microsoft.com/en-us/store/apps/windows?icid=CNavAppsWindowsApps" target="_blank" rel="noopener">Windows App Store</a>, I have been interested to see the subsequent effect this would have on the Windows App Store.